suit-wg/architecture/draft-ietf-suit-architecture.md

   settings and generic functionality (even though reverse engineering the binary can be a tedious process).

-This version of the document assumes asymmetric cryptography and a public key infrastructure.
-Future versions may also describe a symmetric key approach for very constrained devices.
+This architecture document uses examples that use asymmetric cryptography because it is the preferred approach used by many IoT deployments.
+The use of symmetric credentials is, however, also possible and useful for IoT devices with very constrained resources.

 While the standardization work has been informed by and optimised for firmware update use cases of Class 1 devices (according to the device class